Frequently Asked Questions

 How do emissions change with income?
 What elasticity number did we use in our analysis?

-in relation to income and that the relationship can be expressed as an elasticity of emissions with respect to income.
+We assume that between the floor and ceiling discussed above, emissions rise in relation to income and that the relationship can be expressed as an elasticity of emissions with respect to income.
 Depending on income-dependent consumption behaviour in a given country, emissions may grow faster than income (elasticity >1), in proportion to income (e=1), or more slowly than income (elasticity <1).

 In our analysis we applied an elasticity of 1 to the income ranges between the floor and ceiling.
 In other words, we use a piecewise constant elasticity: